victoreeckh/Renewable_Energy_notes/pages/Exam.md

 		- Solar_thermal #Solar_thermal_EX
 		  collapsed:: true
 			- waarom moet de reflectie coeff van een absorber gelijk zijn aan 1 vanaf 3µm? en die figuur op slide 55 van die kost met waarom 16 jaar, wat is daar fout aan en hoe beter?
+				- T limit energy losses from emission of infra red radiation a material with a low emission coefficient for the infra red wave lengths should be chosen.
+				- Infrared wave lengths usually start at $3\mu m$
+				- A low emission coefficient is equivalent with a low absorption coefficient (Kirchoff), and therefore equivalent with a high reflection coefficient $\rho = 1-\alpha$, conservation of radiation
+				- 16 year is achieved without accounting for the discount factor, and thus the time value of the savings in running costs.
+If you do account for it, pbt becomes infinite
 	- ### 4 June 2021
 	  collapsed:: true
 		- Intro #intro_EX